-If you were dropped into the aptly-named area of Little Venice, you would in no way guess that you are actually roaming the canals of West London in zone two.
+If you landed into the aptly-named area of Little Venice, you’d never guess that you were roaming the canals of West London.

-The picture-perfect waterways are littered with pretty and colourful houseboats that wouldn’t look out of place in Amsterdam or Venice itself, and the abundance of greenery gives the area a bucolic, out-of-the-city feel.
+The picture-perfect waterways are littered with pretty and colourful houseboats that wouldn’t look out of place in Amsterdam or Venice itself.
+The abundance of greenery gives the area a rustic, out-of-the-city feel.

-Gander the canals by foot and take your time absorbing the scenery, or if you have some time to spare, I would heartily recommend boarding a canal tour boat to navigate you around the water.
-I took the London Water Bus tour which voyaged through Little Venice and Regents Canal, eventually disembarking in the uber-cool punk district of Camden.
-Although it is a group tour, the journey only takes 45 minutes and it is relaxed and informative; you will even learn lots of fascinating facts about the canals from your guide.
-Despite being a born and bred Londoner, embarrassingly I knew none of them!
+Gander the canals by foot and take your time absorbing the scenery.
+If you have some time to spare, I would recommend boarding a canal tour boat to explore the waterways.
+I took the London Water Bus tour which travels through Little Venice and Regents Canal, disembarking in the uber-cool punk district of Camden.
+Although it’s a group tour, the journey only takes 45 minutes, and the trip is relaxed and informative.
+You’ll even learn lots of fascinating facts about the canals from your guide.
+Despite being a born and bred Londoner, embarrassingly I knew none of them.

-If you decide to take this tour, it combines perfectly to spend an afternoon exploring the famous markets and pubs of North London’s Camden.
+If you decide to take this tour, it combines perfectly with spending an afternoon exploring the famous markets and pubs of North London’s Camden.